+21 Prior work has led to this same recommendation based on comparing the MRSs implied by SWB measures to the MRSs implied by choice (Benjamin, Heffetz, Kimball, and Rees-Jones, 2014).

-Second, we find that when we control for differences across respondents in their time-horizon and social-circle introspections, the coefficients from a regression of SWB on sociodemographics change, in some cases substantially.
-Moreover, since our measures of the time-horizon and social-circle introspections are likely noisy, our analyses likely understate the degree to which the magnitudes of sociodemographic comparisons of SWB are affected by the differences in introspections.
-We therefore advise against relying heavily on the magnitudes of coefficients from SWB regressions for policy purposes (as advocated by, e.g., Bronsteen, Buccafusco, and Masur, 2013, and Frijters, Clark, Krekel and Layard, 2020).20 We caution, however, that even for the signs of coefficient estimates in sociodemographic comparisons of SWB, which are much more robust to our controls for heterogeneity than the magnitudes, interpreting these comparisons relies on additional assumptions that we have not tested (Benjamin, Cooper, Heffetz, and Kimball, 2020), such as sufficiently similar uses of the SWB response scales across the groups.
+however, that even for the signs of coefficient estimates in sociodemographic comparisons of SWB, which are much more robust to our controls for heterogeneity than the magnitudes, interpreting these comparisons relies on additional assumptions that we have not tested (Benjamin, Cooper, Heffetz, and Kimball, 2020), such as sufficiently similar uses of the SWB response scales across the groups.